 The WatCard is your student identification card at the University of Waterloo.
 Your card can be used for signing out library books, photocopying, and it can also be used in some restaurants.
 To obtain your card, go to the WatCard Office.
 You will need to provide your Waterloo student ID number in order to be issued a WatCard.
 If you are an International student, be sure to bring your passport with you.
 Please be aware that a WatCard cannot be issued to you until you’re matriculated (i.e. you’ve accepted your offer of admission and satisfied any and all conditions in your offer letter) and have paid your fees.

 Visit Chemistry Stores (ESC-109) to obtain a key request for your keys and instructions.
 If you are in the QNC building please speak to your supervisor.

 You will be required to provide the Safety Training form and records of your online safety training.
-The Safety Training form can be obtained online.
+The Safety Training form (accessible PDF) can be obtained online.